optimumtact/byond-regex/README.md

     #lib boost regex
     sudo apt-get install libboostregex-dev:i386

-On most systems it should be enough to invoke make to build the shared library - Please note that it always builds a 32 bit lib, byond doesn't support 64 bit libraries, then move it to your local lib location and invoke ldconfig to rebuild the library store
+On most systems it should be enough to invoke make to build the shared library - Please note that it always builds a 32 bit lib, as byond doesn't support 64 bit libraries

     make
     sudo mv libbygex.so /usr/local/lib/